microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-linkedaccounts.md

 In a speech-led scenario, it's unacceptable and impractical to expect a user to enter their username and password through voice command.
 Therefore, a separate companion experience would provide the opportunity for a user to sign in once and provide permissions for the Virtual Assistant to retrieve a token for later continued use.

-The Linked Accounts feature of the Virtual Assistant provides a reference sample of a web app using the Azure Bot Service to deliver this capability, a screen shot showing the example interface is shown below and demonstrates the type of capability you would build into your own experience (e.g. a mobile app)
+The Linked Accounts feature of the Virtual Assistant provides a reference sample of a web app using the Azure Bot Service to deliver this capability, a screen shot showing the example interface is shown below and demonstrates the type of capability you would build into your own experience (e.g. a mobile app).

 ![Linked Accounts UX](./media/virtualassistant-linkedaccountsux.png)